Home Equity Line Of Credit (HELOC) Defined And Explained

 What Rates Can Be Expected With A HELOC?

 The interest rate you’ll get for any debt you take on will vary depending on your own financial situation and what the economy is doing at the time.
-But in general, rates for second mortgages will be slightly higher than the rate you pay on your main mortgage – because the lender takes on more risk with a second mortgage – and lower than the average credit card rate (sometimes much lower, depending on your creditworthiness).
+But in general, rates for second mortgages, like your HELOC, will be slightly higher than the rate you pay on your main mortgage – because the lender takes on more risk with a second mortgage – and lower than the average credit card rate (sometimes much lower, depending on your creditworthiness).

 You should also be aware that most HELOCs have variable rates, meaning the interest rate you pay will change with fluctuations in the market.
-You may be able to get a HELOC with a fixed rate, or a hybrid that allows you to convert to a fixed rate from a variable rate, but these loans may come with restrictions on how many times you can withdraw money and the maximum amount you can withdraw each time.
+You may be able to get a HELOC with a fixed rate that allows you to convert to a fixed rate from a variable rate, but these loans may come with restrictions on how many times you can withdraw money and the maximum amount you can withdraw each time.

 Depending on your lender, you may also have to pay certain fees, such as an annual fee for the cost of having the account or an origination fee that covers the cost of setting up your loan.